encelo/nCine_14Years_Presentation/slides.md

 ## 📸 A Selection of Screenshots

-- A few examples of what has been built with or on top of the nCine
+- A few examples of games, prototypes, and tools built with the nCine

 <div grid="~ cols-2">